Many More Maps

 Having recently rocketed to fame for featuring on the Poldark TV series, the Botallack Mines are quite a hot destination at the moment.
 They’re also part of the UNESCO World Heritage Site – the Cornwall and West Devon Mining Landscape.

 All of Botallack’s newfound recognition absolutely won’t ruin your experience, though.
-The mines are still hidden gems compared to other famous landmarks in Cornwall.
+The mines are still hidden gems compared to other historic sites in Cornwall.

 When I visited them I actually had them almost to myself!